ianperrin/MMM-Formula1/README.md

 ## API Change
 Starting 2025, the data provider for this module (ergast) is off line.
 Jolpi.ca provides a new api.
 In the next months this module will be altered.
 Not all data, e.q. the race schedule, is available at the endpoint yet.
+9 jan 2025: First race schedule data is getting to the mirror.
+Fixed a bug on handling missing time in data [brach devjan2025], will merge into master in next days.

 ## Example